duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ bash Anaconda3-4.3.1-Linux-x86_64.sh

+Use Anaconda's default installation except when asked if to prepend to PATH choose yes.

 Once Anaconda is installed setup Bioconda channels.
+Add them in the order shown below.
 Order is important.
-Add them in the order shown below.

     ~$ conda config --add channels conda-forge
     ~$ conda config --add channels defaults